ivy-llc/ivy/docs/overview/deep_dive/function_arguments.rst

 Here, we explain how the function arguments differ between the placeholder implementation at :mod:`ivy/functional/ivy/category_name.py`, and the backend-specific implementation at :mod:`ivy/functional/backends/backend_name/category_name.py`.

-Many of these points are already adressed in the previous sections: :ref:`Arrays`, :ref:`Data Types`, :ref:`Devices` and :ref:`Inplace Updates`.
+Many of these points are already addressed in the previous sections: :ref:`Arrays`, :ref:`Data Types`, :ref:`Devices` and :ref:`Inplace Updates`.
 However, we thought it would be convenient to revisit all of these considerations in a single section, dedicated to function arguments.

 As for type-hints, all functions in the Ivy API at :mod:`ivy/functional/ivy/category_name.py` should have full and thorough type-hints.